railsuser2014/openobject-doc-book-en/3/3_7/accounting_entries.rst

 You can modify the first three fields on each line: the account, the supplier's bank account and the amount that will be paid.
 This arrangement is very practical because it gives you complete visibility of all the company's trade payables.
-You can pay only a part of an invoice, for example, and in preparing your next payment order Open ERP automatically suggests payment of the remainder owed.
+You can pay only a part of an invoice, for example, and in preparing your next payment order OpenERP automatically suggests payment of the remainder owed.

 When the payment has been prepared correctly, click :guilabel:`Confirm Payments`.
 The payment then changes to the \ ``Confirmed``\   state and a new button appears that can be used to start the payment process.
-Depending on the chosen payment method, Open ERP provides a file containing all of the payment orders.
+..
+Depending on the chosen payment method, OpenERP provides a file containing all of the payment
+.. orders.
 You can send this to the bank to make the payment transfers.

-In future versions of Open ERP it is expected that the system will be able to prepare and print cheques.
+In future versions of OpenERP it is expected that the system will be able to prepare and print cheques.

 As usual, you can change the